claudiocc1/MARKER-HF/standaloneCpp/README.md

 ```
 (requires installation of [mingw](https://arrayfire.com/cross-compile-to-windows-from-linux/) in linux)

-Then to calculate  MARKER-HF from the 8 covariates from the command line:
+Then to calculate  MARKER-HF from the 8 covariates from the command line in linus/Mac OS, for example:
 ```
 ./MARKER-HF 80 12 100 16 30 1000 4.2 27
 -0.102185
 ```
-or
+or from Windows PowerShell:
 ```
-blah
+./MARKER-HF-64.exe 80 12 100 16 30 1000 4.2 27
+-0.102185
 ```

 The order of the 8 covariates is